Liu-group/AutoSolvate/docs/tutorialGUI.rst

 .. warning::
    When you change an entry, make sure to click the ``Set`` button to make the change take effect.

-For some required entries, if you don't entry anything and directly click ``Set``, a dialog window will pop up and remind you to enter eligible inputs.
+For some required entries, if you don't enter anything and directly click ``Set``, a dialog window will pop up and remind you to enter eligible inputs.

 For example, you can leave the entry about file prefix for ``.inpcrd`` and ``.prmtop`` file blank, and directly click ``Set file prefix``.
 Then a new window will popup and ask you to enter the valid system prefix, as shown below.